anuragkumar95/CPC_audio/README.md

 Code for hierarchical segmentation is present in `cpc/train.py`, `cpc/model.py`, and in the `cpc/segm` folder.

+Code for linear deparability automation is present in `cpc/train.py` and `cpc/eval/linear_separability.py`.

 ## Tests

-Runnable tests for centroid-based denoising and PDACPC modifications are present in the `some_tests` directory.
+Runnable tests for centroid-based denoising and PDACPC modifications are present in the `some_tests` directory (those actually performing short training on small data need to have good variables set in the scripts).
 Tests for hierarchical segmentation of representations are in their source code files when run as python modules.

 ## Train logs

-Output logs from the trainings results of which are presented in the thesis text can be found under `logs` as an archive file (in the snapshot of this repository uploaded to APD those are removed because of the size - please refer to the full repo branch at https://github.com/chorowski-lab/CPC_audio/tree/pp/thesis).
-In each log file name prefix, position of the configuration corresponding to this run in the tables presented in the thesis is indicated (with 0- or 1-based numeration of rows and columns); however few of the run file names may contain misleading parts as I made some mistakes in naming - actual parameters are always output in the log file content near its beginning and are same as presented in the thesis text.
+Output logs from the trainings, results of which are presented in the thesis text can be found under `logs` as an archive file (in the snapshot of this repository uploaded to APD those are removed because of the size - please refer to the full repo branch at https://github.com/chorowski-lab/CPC_audio/tree/pp/thesis).
+In each log file name's prefix, position of the configuration corresponding to this run in the tables presented in the thesis is indicated (with 0- or 1-based numeration of rows and columns); however few of the run file names may contain misleading parts as I made some mistakes in naming - actual parameters are always output in the log file content near its beginning and are same as presented in the thesis text.

 --